qorcp/spring-boot-with-kafka-redis/README.md

 ### Mac users
 => download version 3
 # pre-requirement for redis
-download the Docker in the below link https://www.docker.com/products/docker-desktop
+download the Docker in the link https://www.docker.com/products/docker-desktop